All knowledge is interesting to a wise man.

 Helpers and friends of mankind

-Submitted by Rajat almost 5 years ago
+Submitted by Rajat about 5 years ago

 Resolve to find thyself; and to know that he who finds himself, loses his misery

 Have something to say, and say it as clearly as you can.
 That is the only secret of style.